Nevenall/blades-in-the-dark/src/01-the-basics.md

 - Put {coin} in your character’s **stash** to improve their lifestyle and circumstances when they retire.
 See the next page.
 - Spend {coin} when you advance your crew’s **Tier**.

-### Stash &amp; Retirement
+### Stash & Retirement

 When you mark your character’s final {trauma} and they retire, the amount of {coin} they’ve managed to stash away determines their fate.
 Your stash tracker is on your character sheet.

-- **Stash 0-10: Poor soul.**You end up in the gutter, awash in vice and misery.
+- **Stash 0-10: Poor soul**.
+You end up in the gutter, awash in vice and misery.
-- **Stash 11-20: Meager.** A tiny hovel that you can call your own.
+- **Stash 11-20: Meager**.
+A tiny hovel that you can call your own.
-- **Stash 21-39: Modest.** A simple home or apartment, with some small comforts.
+- **Stash 21-39: Modest**.
+A simple home or apartment, with some small comforts.
 You might operate a tavern or small business.
-- **Stash 40: Fine.** A well-appointed home or apartment, claiming a few luxuries.
+- **Stash 40: Fine**.
+A well-appointed home or apartment, claiming a few luxuries.
 You might operate a medium business.

 In addition, each full row of stash (10 {coins}) indicates the **quality level of the character’s lifestyle**, from zero (street life) to four (luxury).